kohler/hotcrp/README.md

 at several large companies.

 HotCRP also has weaknesses.
-It requires that you run your own server, and it does not natively support multitrack conferences (although you can hack something together).
+It requires that you run your own server, and multitrack conference support requires manual intervention.

 Prerequisites
 -------------